SanderMertens/flecs/docs/Manual.md

 If an entity does not have a parent with the specified component, the query will not match with the entity.

 #### CASCADE
-The `CASCADE` modifier is like the `PARENT` modifier, except that it iterates entities depth-first, calculated by counting the number of parents from an entity to the root.
+The `CASCADE` modifier is like the `PARENT` modifier, except that it iterates entities breadth-first, calculated by counting the number of parents from an entity to the root.
 Another difference with `PARENT` is that `CASCADE` matches with the root of a tree, which does not have a parent with the specified component.
 This requires `CASCADE` queries to check if the parent component is available:

 ```c
 ecs_query_t *query = ecs_query_new(world, "Position, CASCADE:Position");